TrivadisPF/platys/documentation/environment/Lightsail.md

 Your instance is now ready to use.
 Complete the post installation steps documented the [here](README.md).

+## Using the `platys`-ready environment

+Now you are ready to use the Platys environment.
+You can follow the [Getting Started with `platys` and the `modern-data-platform` stack](https://github.com/TrivadisPF/platys-modern-data-platform/blob/master/documentation/getting-started.md) to see how to create a `modern-data-platform` stack.

+Or [click here](command-line-ref.md) to explore the full list of platys commands.

+## Create a Static IP

+You can also create a static IP and assign it to your instance so that the IP won't change in case you have to restart the VM.

 ## Stop an Instance

 To stop the instance, navigate to the instance overview and click on the drop-down menu and select **Stop**.